 In Indonesia, the word of grievance could be negatively perceived.
 Instead of constructive input to better working condition, it is not rare to find in the practical reality employee’s grievance is treated as harsh criticism to the company management.
 In the extreme, it sometimes dealt as a personal vendetta against a higher ranking person in the company.
 Although in-depth research to be done, the cause of this perception may come from the philosophical evolution of employment relationship between master and slave to employer and employee which somehow skip the essential spirit of workplace justice.

 The treatment to workplace grievance perhaps shows the immature organizational reaction to perceived offence.
 As grievance is treated as offence, it loses it potential as beneficial information from employees on not only issue of noticeable workplace condition but also likely affecting workplace industrial relations.
 A harmonious workplace relation is what many enterprises sought after.
-However, every so often companies are caught up with complicated rules, policies and procedures aiming to achieve a more balanced position between employer and employee which leads to a regulated relationship instead of equal and harmonious relationships.
+However, every so often companies are caught up with complicated rules, policies and procedures aiming to achieve a more balanced position between employer and employee which leads to a regulated relationship instead of equal and inclusive relationships.